What Is FDA Breakthrough Designation?

 Breakthrough Devices Experience

 MCRA is a world-class provider of regulatory strategy and reimbursement advice for medical devices; we are committed to aiding our clients to provide patients with timely access to medical devices by speeding up their development, assessment, and review.
-MCRA has a successful track record in obtaining Breakthrough Device Designation for several products.
+MCRA has a successful track record in obtaining Breakthrough Device Designation for over 100 different products across a range of clinical specialties.

 The Breakthrough Device process involves two main steps: